 Built in 1925, The Morgan House stands atop a graceful swath of lawn on West Moring Street in Swainsboro.
-This 91,134 square foot home, located on 2.09 acres, boasts not only a spacious front lawn with a small creek, but also smaller side lawns of differing levels, a grand fire pit, screened back porch and more for any and all possible activity needs.
+This stately home, located on 2.09 acres, boasts not only a spacious front lawn with a small creek, but also smaller side lawns of differing levels, a grand fire pit, screened back porch and more for any and all possible activity needs.
 There is also ample parking both along the large circular drive and off of Herrington Street with access to the house through a gate.

 With a formal dining room, sitting room, library, den, kitchen, two restrooms and reading nook downstairs, The Morgan House is able to host a wide variety of activities for the campus and community.
 Currently, the second floor is closed to visitors and is undergoing renovations.

 Dr. Boehmer, Harry Morgan, Gay Fournier and Denny Key